OlgaUtochka/FSDK_docs/doc/development/face_estimation.md

 To create the `QualityEstimator` object, call the `FacerecService::createQualityEstimator` method by passing the configuration file.
 Currently, there is only one configuration file, which is *quality_estimator.xml*.
 With `QualityEstimator` you can estimate the quality of a captured face using `QualityEstimator::estimateQuality`.
 The result is the `QualityEstimator::Quality` structure that contains estimated flare, lighting, noise, and sharpness level.
 See the example of using the `QualityEstimator` in [examples/cpp/demo](../../examples/cpp/demo).

-### FaceQualityEstimator:
+### FaceQualityEstimator

 To create the `FaceQualityEstimator` object, call the `FacerecService::createFaceQualityEstimator` method by passing the configuration file.
 Currently, there is only one configuration file available, which is *face_quality_estimator.xml*.
 With `FaceQualityEstimator` you can estimate the quality of a captured face using `FaceQualityEstimator::estimateQuality`.
 This results in a real number (the greater it is, the higher the quality), which aggregates sample usability for face recognition.
 See the example of using the `FaceQualityEstimator` in [examples/cpp/demo](../../examples/cpp/demo).

 ## Liveness